 If you’ve never used a safety razor before, you might not be sure how sharp of a blade you need—and it may take some trial and error to figure out what sharpness works for you.

 If a blade won’t cut evenly or causes uncomfortable tugging, the chances are that you need a blade that’s a little bit sharper.
 Blades that are too sharp may feel like they’re “too powerful” and end up leaving a trail of knicks and cuts.

 When you’re shopping for a safety razor or the blades that go with them, you’ll probably hear terms like “double edge” or “single edge.”
 More often than not, double edge blades are associated with safety razors (and tend to be more common for other types of razors too).

 The major difference between these two is that double edge blades include two different sides for you to shave with while single edge blades only have one.
 Single edge blades also tend to be stiffer and use a steeper angle.

 As a result, some men may find that single-edge razors and blades irritate their skin and cause bumps more easily.
 Double edge razors shave at a gentler angle and typically don’t have to pass over your skin as many times.

 Ultimately, there isn’t a “right” or “wrong” choice between the two—it just comes down to personal preference.
 Some people may prefer the steeper angle and simple effectiveness of a single edge while others find that double edge blades suit their needs.

 What Are the Best Safety Razor Blades?

-Unlike some of the other top choices, Parker’s blades prioritize smoothness without also losing sharpness.
-Whether you’re shaving it all off or just doing a little contouring, the Parker’s Double Edge Razor Blades are up for the job.
+Unlike some of the other top choices, Merkur’s blades prioritize smoothness without also losing sharpness.
+Whether you’re shaving it all off or just doing a little contouring, these razor blades are up for the job.